 Alaska Aurora Borealis Photo Workshop

 Experience Alaska's winter beauty as the mysterious Northern Lights dance across the skies and golden light illuminates the snowy landscapes.
-Our journey will take us far above the Arctic Circle in chase of the aurora borealis, stunning scenery, dramatic mountains, and arctic wildlife.
-And there's more - you will gaze in awe at a stunning ice cave and spend a day with dog mushers!
-With a max group size of 6 participants and 2 instructors, you'll get plenty of individual attention and room to spread out in the vehicles.
+Our journey will take us far above the Arctic Circle in pursuit of the aurora borealis, stunning scenery, dramatic mountains, and arctic wildlife.
+And there's more - you will gaze in awe at a stunning ice cave and spend time with dog mushers!
+With a max group size of 6 participants and 2 instructors, you'll get tons of individual attention and the numerous benefits of having your own vehicle door.

 Tuition